-- Youth: The category of persons who are on the way from one social position (child) to another (adult). - During the period of youth, youth are independent participants in society.
+- Youth: The category of persons who are on the way from one social position (child) to another (adult). - During the period of youth, youths in reality are independent participants in society.
 Societally, the period of youth has acquired a meaningful prolongation and appreciation.